getodk/docs/openrosa-authentication.rst

 A typical transaction consists of the following steps.

-1. The client asks for a page that requires authentication but does not provide a user name and password.
+1. The client asks for a resource that requires authentication but does not provide a user name and password.
 Typically this is because the user simply entered the address or followed a link to the page.

 2. The server responds with the 401 response code, either requesting Digest Authentication and providing the authentication realm and a randomly-generated, single-use value called a nonce, or requesting Basic Authentication (in which case the server should also redirect and negotiate TLS channel security (https) if the client is not already communicating over https).